material-admin/doc-material-components/text-field-examples/Web/Web-text-field.md

 ### Install the Material text field component

-Install the `textfield` component before including it in you source:
+Install the `textfield` component before including it in your source:

 ```bash
 npm install @material/textfield